One in three Dutch farms may need to close. It’s the most painful consequence of the government’s plan to cut nitrogen emissions in half by 2030.

 Only the Christian Union, the smallest party in the government, has been unaffected.

 The four already lack a majority in the Senate.
-They can either do deals with JA21, which is toxic to D66 for its restrictionist views on immigration, or with Labor and the Greens, which is hard for the Christian Democrats and VVD.
+They can either do deals with JA21, which is toxic to D66 for its restrictionist views on immigration, or with Labor and the Greens, which is difficult for the Christian Democrats and VVD.

 If Labor and the Greens gain enough seats in provincial and Senate elections to offset the coalition’s losses, the Christian Democrats and VVD could be trapped in a vicious cycle where D66 blocks cooperation with JA21 and the Farmer-Citizen Movement, forcing the center-right parties to make concessions to the left, which causes even more of their right-wing voters to defect.

-But if the coalition had no alternative to working with JA21 — the largest opposition party in the Senate — it could be a blessing in disguise for the center-right.
+But if the coalition had no alternative to working with JA21 — the largest opposition party in the Senate — it may be a blessing in disguise for the center-right.
 They are unlikely to revise their farm policy, but they could use a dependence on JA21 to justify a shift on other policies right-wing voters care about, like immigration and nuclear power.